Secure Integration

 2. Cert Validation

 Cert validation is done inside the EigenDACertVerifier contract, which EigenDA deploys as-is, but is also available for rollups to modify and deploy on their own.
 Specifically, checkDACert is the entry point for validation.
-This could either be called during a normal eth transaction (either for pessimistic “bridging” like EigenDA V1 used to do, or when uploading a Blob Field Element to a one-step-proof’s preimage contract), or be zk proven using a library like Steel.
+This could either be called during a normal eth transaction (either for pessimistic “bridging” like EigenDA V1 used to do, or when uploading a Blob Field Element to a one-step-proof’s preimage contract), or be zk proven using a library like Steel and Sp1CC.

 The checkDACert